For SellersSeller Guide

 • Qualified Small Business Stock (QSBS): In some cases, if the company qualifies as a Qualified Small Business Stock under Section 1202 of the Internal Revenue Code, a significant portion (or even all) of the capital gains from the sale of the stock may be excluded from federal income tax.
 This is a powerful incentive for minority investments in eligible businesses.

-• State Taxes: State income taxes on capital gains can vary widely and should be factored into the overall tax planning.
+• State Taxes: State income taxes on capital gains can vary widely and should be factored into overall tax planning.

 • Use of Proceeds: How the owner uses the proceeds (e.g., reinvesting in other businesses, personal consumption) can also have tax implications.